-There are a number of common tactics pub companies use to game the code which can be seen on our website www.fpb. org/getbritaintrading/protect-your-pub.
+There are a number of common tactics pub companies use to game the code which can be seen on our website www.forumofbritishpubs.com/protect-your-pub.
 The Adjudicator can only arbitrate, meaning each individual case is heard separately and the result confidential.
 This means that:

 - 1. No one knows if a true MRO agreement is reached. - 2.
 The Adjudicator's decision has no memory and can't set precedent. - 3.
-If the PubCo, with its large resources, appeals the decision it goes to the High Court.
+If the PubCo, with its large resources, appeals the decision, it goes to the High Court.
 The tenant is then faced with the costs in both money and time, so will avoid going down this path.
-This is key because a simple and cheap solution for pub tenants becomes anything but.

-- 4. The Adjudicator was not trusted by tenants or their representative bodies from square one, because of perceived conflict of interests from the Adjudicator's previous role in Fluerets. - 5.
+This is key because a simple and cheap solution for pub tenants becomes anything but. - 4.
+The original Adjudicator Paul Newby, was not trusted by tenants or their representative bodies from square one, because of perceived conflict of interests from the Adjudicator's previous role in Fluerets, a leisure property specialists. - 5.
 The Adjudicator is unable to adjudicate and seems content with compromises between tenants and pub operators rather than following the true stated aim of the Code.
-He also seems content to let the High Court make decisions rather than improving the Code himself and ensuring that he has the power to make it work.
+They also seems content to let the High Court make decisions rather than improving the Code and ensuring that the adjudicator has the power to make it work.